Professional Statements and Societal Positions Guidelines

 - When the presumed parasomnia does not respond to conventional therapy.

-- PSG is indicated when a diagnosis of PLMD is considered because of complaints by the patient or an observer of repetitive limb movement during sleep and frequent awakenings, fragmented sleep, difficulty maintaining sleep, or excessive daytime sleepiness.
+- PSG is indicated when a diagnosis of PLMD is considered because of complaints by the individual or an observer of repetitive limb movement during sleep and frequent awakenings, fragmented sleep, difficulty maintaining sleep, or excessive daytime sleepiness.

 - PSG is not routinely indicated to diagnose or treat RLS, except where uncertainty exists in the diagnosis.